keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 When you are finished, click **Save** in the top right corner.
 The template builder will create your new configuration, and when it is done, you will see the newly created flow.

-Click **Run Use Case** and start building your visualizations a few minutes after.
+Click **Run Use Case** and start building your visualizations a few minutes later.

 {: .image-popup}
 ![Ad Platforms to Google Sheets - Flows](/templates/marketing-platforms/adplatforms-to-google-sheets-flow.png)